tiagofmartins/evolving-harmonographs/README.md

 6. Mutate harmonographs
 7. Evaluate harmonographs
 8. Tournament of harmonographs
-9. Elite harmonographs
+10. Automatic evolution of harmonographs
-10. Evolve harmonographs
+11. Interactive evolution of harmonographs

 Each module consists of a Processing *sketch* that implements and demonstrates a particular evolutionary concept or mechanism.
 The modules are linked and sequenced to pave the way for the development of an evolutionary system at the end.